 About the Journal

-The journal of Clinical Neonatology is a quarterly peer-reviewed international journal published in affiliation with the Saudi Neonatology Society.
+The journal of Clinical Neonatology is a quarterly peer-reviewed international journal published is the Official Journal of the Saudi Neonatology Society.
 The journal’s full text is available online at http://www.jcnonweb.com.
 The journal allows free access (Open Access) to its contents and permits authors to self-archive final accepted version of the articles on any OAI-compliant institutional / subject-based repository.
 The journal does not charge for submission, processing or publication of manuscripts and even for color reproduction of photographs.

 The Editorial Process

 A manuscript will be reviewed for possible publication with the understanding that it is being submitted to Journal of Clinical Neonatology alone at that point in time and has not been published anywhere, simultaneously submitted, or already accepted for publication elsewhere.
 The journal expects that authors would authorize one of them to correspond with the Journal for all matters related to the manuscript.
 All manuscripts received are duly acknowledged.
 On submission, editors review all submitted manuscripts initially for suitability for formal review.
 Manuscripts with insufficient originality, serious scientific or technical flaws, or lack of a significant message are rejected before proceeding for formal peer-review.